15 Tips to Help Someone With Financial Problems

 Is there a time when you should say no to helping someone with financial problems?

-Some money pros say that you should not bail someone out if there is an important lesson to be learned.
-For example, your friend books a fancy island resort hotel for a week and then cannot swing her household bills.
-Maybe your friend can figure out how better to budget and plan, rather than having you provide an infusion of money.
+Some financial experts caution against bailing someone out if there is an important lesson to be learned.
+For example, if your friend books a fancy island resort hotel for a week and then cannot swing their household bills, they may be better off learning how to budget and plan than having you provide an infusion of money.

-How can I find the time to help others with their financials?
+How can I find the time to help others with their finances?

 Helping others with their money problems does not have to take too much time.
 It may be as simple as blocking out a couple of hours to give a budget lesson or making a coffee date to discuss financial software programs and money apps.
 If someone is struggling financially, you can also offer quicker comforts, such as a grocery or gasoline gift card.